 “Baja Med” style cuisine blends Mexican entrees with local Mediterranean cuisine.
 Of Course, paired with Guadalupe Valley wines, this is an event to rave about.
 We tasted Calixa from the Monte Xanic winery, a Cabernet Syrah.
 Full-bodied, well-balanced, crisp aroma and medium intensity.

 Ceviches (shrimp and fresh fish) beef fajitas with black beans and rice and a Caesar salad all were delectable.
 One of the wines sampled was a 2009 Divino Tinto (Syrah, Cabernet) MD Vinos.

 So many wonderful choices on the menu from tortilla soup to a lettuce, cherry tomato, yogurt, apple and mint salad served in a martini glass with chopsticks to shrimp San Felipe.
-The extensive menu with mouth watering selections made it hard to chose.
+The extensive menu with mouth-watering selections made it hard to choose.
 The host, Miguel,and the waiters were very accommodating in describing the various dishes and it was still hard to narrow the choices.
 Everything sounded and was delectable.

 Dinner was superb, the service impeccable and the dining room decor made this a dinner to remember and savor for a very long time.

 So I ask you- when was the last time that two hours (an easy drive from San Diego to Baja) took you to a new experience (wine tasting and Baja Mex cuisine) and you said ” I can’t wait to do that again.”
 Enjoy your trip, I certainly did.

 Click here for more Tijuana and Baja California travel ideas.